Doing-it-All with Bounded Work and Communication: Introduction

 \Paragraph{Our results.}

 We present a new way of structuring algorithms for the $p$-processor, $t$-task \DA\ problem that allows for both work \emph{and} communication to be controlled in the presence of adaptive adversaries.
 We give a generic algorithm for performing work in systems with crash-prone processors, and we parameterize it by $(i)$ task-assignment rules and $(ii)$ virtual overlay graphs superimposed on the underlying communication medium.
+We now detail our contributions.